tfrank64/bms-samples-swift-hellopush/README.md

 - APNs enabled push certificate (.p12 file) and the certificate password for your sandbox environment.
 For information about how to obtain a p.12 certificate, see the [configuring credentials for a notification provider](https://www.ng.bluemix.net/docs/services/mobilepush/index.html#push_provider) section in the Push documentation.

 ### Downloading the helloPush sample
-Clone the samples from Github with the following command:
+Clone the sample from Github with the following command:

 git clone https://github.com/ibm-bluemix-mobile-services/bms-samples-ios-hellopush